“If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.” – Andrew Carnegie

 Goal: I will acknowledge a minimum of 6 employees for their contributions to the department by 5 PM, this Friday.

-As you work on your goals list, keep in mind that there is no such thing as too many goals!
-I encourage you to set as many goals for yourself as possible – small ones as well as big, long-term life-changing ones.
+As you work on your personal goals list, remember that there is no such thing as too many goals!
+Be sure to set as many goals for yourself as possible – small ones as well as big, long-term life-changing goals.

-Remember, you get an emotional and spiritual boost every time you are able to achieve one of those goals and cross it off your list!
+Remember, you get an emotional and spiritual boost every time you’re able to achieve one of those goals and cross it off your list!
+And that will give you the momentum you need to keep moving forward in life.